3 Steps to Prioritize your Landscaping Work Schedule During Peak Season

 A client who trusts you can be more flexible.
-For example, if John Landscaper makes up a significant amount of your business that also means you work with him often and have ideally built a good rapport.
-In a pinch, he may be open to rescheduling.
+For example, if Customer A makes up a significant amount of your business that also means you work with them often and have ideally built a good rapport.
+In a pinch, they may be open to rescheduling.

 **Be warned though, playing this wild card too often will destroy relationships with loyal clients.